deeprapid/whitepapers/content/en/everything-as-tools.md

 permalink: /en/whitepapers/everything-as-tools/
 ---

-# The Future of APIs: Everything as Tools
-## An AI-First Architecture for the Next Generation
+# An AI-First Architecture for the Next Generation

 ---